Let me tell you a story about a small town quilting company that’s losing over $21,000 from Eventbrite fees and charges, annually.

 How Much Money Will You Save by Ditching Eventbrite Fees?

 If you are running events and selling tickets using Eventbrite, wouldn’t you like to know how much money you can save per year?
 Are you keeping track of how much money you are throwing away on ticketing fees per event?
 How about per year?
-Please let us know in the comments below, or via email, how much you are paying in fees, then we will calculate your savings, for free.How much money can you save by ditching @Eventbrite?
+Please let us know in the comments below or use our Eventbrite Fees and Charges calculator we will calculate your savings, for free.How much money can you save by ditching @Eventbrite?
 Drop the ticketing fees! #Eventprofs Click To Tweet

 In my opinion, Event Espresso provides much more than just cost savings.
 Event Espresso allows you to turn your existing website into a fully featured event management website and a new way to make money.
 With Event Espresso you get it all; everything from custom registration forms and confirmation emails, seating limits, multiple price options, and discount codes to printable tickets.
 Event Espresso keeps you in full control of your customer data, money, and success.
 Read more about it in our philosophy or learn how to start your own event business.